 Although the May 2021 TRA recommendation included a quantitative analysis of increased imports, injury to the domestic industry, etc., it was questionable whether the finding was sufficient to provide a basis for an extension of the safeguard.
-In addition, as a background of the measures, the global steel overcapacity problem, import restrictions imposed by other countries and Section 232 measures implemented by the US were referred to, but there are concerns about the consistency of these factors with the concept of "unforeseen developments" as a prerequisite for imposing a safeguard measure (GATT Article XIX: 1(a)).
+In addition, as a background of the measures, the global steel overcapacity problem, import restrictions imposed by other countries and Section 232 measures implemented by the US were referred to, but there are concerns about the consistency of these factors with the concept of "unforeseen developments" as a prerequisite for imposing a safeguard measure (Article XIX: 1(a) of GATT).

 Further, there are products that were not included in the TRA's recommendation for extension in May, including the five products that were newly added by decision of the Secretary of State in July.
-The measures on these products are inconsistent with the WTO Agreement, as they have been extended without finding whether the various requirements for extension (continued necessity for prevention of injury, Article 7.2 of the Safeguard Agreement, etc.) are met.
+The measures on these products are inconsistent with the WTO Agreement, as they have been extended without finding whether the various requirements for extension (continued necessity for prevention of injury, Article 7.2 of the Safeguard Agreement, etc.) are met

 At the Safeguard Committee, etc., Japan has expressed regret that the measures were invoked without any investigation of the requirements under the Safeguard Agreement, such as injury to the domestic industry, and urged the UK to terminate the measures as soon as possible.
+In addition, the Japanese government will register its interest in the investigation of the extension of safeguard measures and will closely monitor the developments of the investigation.